 Courses taken as part of postgraduate studies shall, as a general rule, be specifically designated as postgraduate courses at the University of Iceland, or other recognised institutions.
 Master's students may take undergraduate courses as part of their postgraduate studies, on the condition that these courses provide a necessary foundation for the interdisciplinary programme in the estimation of the board of the Centre of Public Health Sciences.
 Undergraduate courses should not make up more than 12 ECTS out of 120.
 Students should pass these courses with a minimum grade of 6.0.

-From the beginning of the programme, each Master's student shall be assigned a tutor from among the University of Iceland's regular academic staff.
-Students may consult their tutors on matters concerning the organisation of the programme, choice of courses, supervisors (if applicable), or anything else connected to their studies.
-The tutor, together with the student, shall submit a plan for the research project to be approved by the board of the Centre of Public Health Sciences.
-The tutor and the supervisor are generally the same person.
-Students may have external supervisors if these individuals meet the requirements stipulated in this Regulation.
-If the tutor and supervisor are not the same person, the tutor shall oversee the project and is responsible for ensuring that it conforms with the requirements of the faculty in question, whilst the supervisor shall provide the student with guidance on the research project.
+From the beginning of the programme, each Master's student shall be assigned an administrative supervisor from among the University of Iceland's regular academic staff.
+Students may consult their administrative supervisors on matters concerning the organisation of the programme, choice of courses, academic supervisors (if applicable), or anything else connected to their studies.
+The administrative supervisor, together with the student, shall submit a plan for the research project to be approved by the board of the Centre of Public Health Sciences.
+The administrative supervisor and the academic supervisor are generally the same person.
+Students may have external academic supervisors if these individuals meet the requirements stipulated in this Regulation.
+If the administrative supervisor and the academic supervisor are not the same person, the administrative supervisor shall oversee the project and is responsible for ensuring that it conforms with the requirements of the faculty in question, whilst the academic supervisor shall provide the student with guidance on the research project.

-A tutor must be a full-time member of academic staff at the University of Iceland, generally based in that faculty at which the majority of the programme will take place, and from which the student will graduate on completing the programme.
-Supervisors not fitting this description must generally have completed a doctorate in the relevant academic field.
+An administrative supervisor must be a full-time member of academic staff at the University of Iceland, generally based in that faculty at which the majority of the programme will take place, and from which the student will graduate on completing the programme.
+Academic supervisors not fitting this description must generally have completed a doctorate in the relevant academic field.
 Care must be taken to ensure that students' projects fall under the specialisations of their supervisors.